-- Where a subscribing member receives evidence that an account holder is deceased, (for example a death certificate, probate or letters of administration) a flag of 'D' should be set. - A deceased flag can only be provided with a CAIS status U or 8, where a record already exists on CAIS with a status of 0,1,2,3,4,5,6, D when the deceased flag is provided the status should be set to U. Where the CAIS record already existing on CAIS is at a status of 8, this will remain - Where a deceased flag is input with a status other than U or 8, the whole record will be rejected. - A deceased flag once set cannot be updated to a different flag.
-It can however be manually removed, or changed to another flag if it is discovered to be in error. - A deceased record is still expected to receive monthly updates until the point at which it is marked as settled or satisfied. - The deceased flag is mandatory and must be supplied when applicable (this has been agreed with SCOR).
+- Where a subscribing member receives evidence that an account holder is deceased, (for example a death certificate, probate or letters of administration) a flag of 'D' should be set. - A deceased flag can only be provided with a status U or 8, where a record already exists on the database with a status of 0,1,2,3,4,5,6,D when the deceased flag is provided the status should be set to U. Where the record already existing on the database is at a status of 8, this will remain. - Where a deceased flag is input with a status other than U or 8, the whole record will be rejected. - A deceased flag once set cannot be updated to a different flag.
+It can however be manually removed via the CRAs on-line amendment systems (see Appendix 13 for more information), or changed to another flag if it is discovered to be in error. - A deceased record is still expected to receive monthly updates until the point at which it is marked as settled or satisfied. - The deceased flag is mandatory and must be supplied when applicable (this has been agreed with SCOR).